Hair Loss and Hair Transplant Glossary

 A hair technician is a licensed individual who is involved with hair care and may include hair stylists and cosmetologists.

-The Ludwig classification is used for scoring female pattern hair loss.
-The rating is on a scale of 1 to 3 where, type 1 is mild, type 2 is moderate and type 3 is extensive.
+The Ludwig Classification is used for scoring female pattern hair loss.
+The rating is on a scale of 1-3, with type one being mild, type two moderate, and type three extensive.

-Male pattern baldness has a distinct hair fall pattern.
+Male pattern baldness follows a distinct hair loss pattern.
 The hair starts thinning from the front hairline and temples, and later starts thinning at the crown.

 Minoxidil is another hair loss medication.
 It works by promoting an ideal hair growth environment by inducing an early anagen phase.

-This type of anaesthesia is administered using a pressure technique with a needle-free injector.
+This type of anesthesia is administered using a pressure technique with a needle-free injector.

 The area on your head which receives the harvested hair during the transplant procedure.